davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-02-28-jekyll-web-dev.md

 author: David Smatlak
 permalink: jekyll-web-dev
 comments: false
+description: This articles describes how to set up a Jekyll web development system using Windows Subsystem for Linux.
 ---

 This article describes how to set up Windows Subsystem for Linux (WSL) on Windows 10 and then